 Get help at the Visitor Center – For more information about enjoying your stay in Nara, stop by the visitor center located on the edge of Sarusawa Pond.
 You can take a few minutes to relax while getting advice and recommendations on the best way to enjoy the city.

 Where to Stay

 Hotel Nikko Nara – This is where I stayed and the location is great.
-Located in central Nara, adjacent to a Japan Rail station, this hotel is well situated for exploring Nara as well as taking day trips around the area.
+Located in central part of the city, adjacent to a Japan Rail station, this hotel is well situated for exploring Nara as well as taking day trips around the area.
 Both Nara Park and the rest of the city is accessible by the yellow bus (which leaves from the train station).
-You can read my review with further details about the hotel here.
+You can read my review for further details about the hotel here.
 Rates start around $130/night.
 You can find booking information here.

 Hotel Sunroute Nara – A short cab ride away from the train station, this is a classic business-style hotel.
-Like many hotels in Nara, it’s in need of an update, but its central location (close to all of the major shrines and temples, and within walking distance to many) make it a popular choice.
-Ratest start around $120/night.
-You can find booking information here
+Like many hotels in the area, it’s in need of an update, but its central location (close to all of the major shrines and temples, and within walking distance to many) make it a popular choice.
+Rates start around $120/night.
+You can find booking information here.

-There are a number of guesthouses in Nara, and although they require a bit more time researching, can be both a budget friendly and culturally rich experience.
+There are also a number of guesthouses to stay in, and although they require a bit more time researching, they can be both a budget-friendly and culturally rich experience.
 They range from a couple of rooms in a modest home to the size of a small hotel, with amenities and prices varying.